 January was a month of anniversaries.
 I celebrated my one-year blogiversary, and Andre and I celebrated 365 days of small town adventuring.
 The celebrations brought with it an opportunity to reflect on the positive changes our leap into small town living introduced into our lives; and to appreciate the understated beauty of small towns.
 Have a look-see.

 As you may know, one of my New Year’s resolutions is to document our adventures in scrapbooking form.
 So I embraced my inner scrapping geek, and started a 2017 ‘Messy Book’.
 I have considered myself a closet scrapper for years, but it wasn’t until I stumbled upon A Beautiful Mess’s gorgeous products, that I seriously started considering it as a hobby.
 It’s not exactly scrapbooking as you and I know it, but the recovering perfectionist in me is absolutely thrilled with ABM’s take on scrapbooking – it’s a not-so-messy messy book!
-My January sleeves are still a work in process, but are at a point where I’m happy to start showing it off 😉
+My January sleeves are still a work in process, but is at a point where I’m happy to start showing it off 😉

 I hope your January was amazing.
 Smile, breathe, and go gently into February x